sebsauvage/Shaarli/doc/md/dev/Unit-tests.md

 - Shaarli PHP dependencies (OS packages)
 - test PHP dependencies (OS packages)
 - Composer
-- Tests that run inside the conatiner using a standard Linux user account (running tests as `root` would bypass permission checks and may hide issues)
+- Tests that run inside the container using a standard Linux user account (running tests as `root` would bypass permission checks and may hide issues)

 Build a test image: